myPhysioSA Pelvic Health:

 We understand that talking about some of these problems can be uncomfortable and at times distressing for women.

-Our Pelvic Health Physiotherapists Kate Phillips, Jane Rothe, Tracy Magor Weyland, Natalie Trim, Sarah Walsh and Carolyn Do are experienced at putting clients at ease and dealing sensitively with their concerns.
+Our Pelvic Health Physiotherapists Kate Phillips, Jane Rothe, Tracy Magor Weyland, Natalie Trim,and Sarah Walsh are experienced at putting clients at ease and dealing sensitively with their concerns.

 They are a passionate team and love supporting people through the excitement and challenges of pregnancy and new motherhood.